Housing

 Habitat for Humanity: Strap on a tool belt and help build simple, decent houses through this ecumenical ministry.
 Volunteers work alongside families who dream of owning a home.
 The Quad-Cities Habitat chapter has built more than 100 homes, including those constructed with St. Paul funding and labor.

-2025 Main Street house: A large brick house is a home for men with long-term mental illness.
-Here on the St. Paul campus, residents live independently, with supportive services provided through Vera French Housing.
+Main Street & Carey Ave houses: Two homes owned by St. Paul help support men and women with long-term mental illness.
+Here on the St. Paul campus and near Genesis East hospital, residents live independently, with supportive services provided through Vera French Housing.

 One of the passions of St. Paul is housing.
 It takes shape in the ways above and in places like Luther Properties, Vera French Housing, Christian Care, and Family Resources Domestic Violence Shelter.
 St. Paul continues to have a large commitment to housing ministries and organizations.